 Most institutions offer pathway options for applicants who don't meet the entry requirements for their degree courses or need further support and preparation before studying at degree level.
 These generally include non-degree courses such as foundation studies, preparatory courses and Certificate, Diploma or Associate Degree courses.

-If you successfully complete a pathway course, an institution may guarantee you entry into a particular degree course or you can use your pathway course qualification to apply and compete for admission to a degree course.
-You may also be awarded credit for some studies undertaken in your pathway courses.
+If you successfully complete a pathway course, an institution may guarantee you entry into a particular degree course.
+Otherwise, you can use your pathway course studies to apply and compete for admission to other degree courses.
+You may also be awarded credit for some studies undertaken in your pathway course.

 Pathway courses through UAC

-A number of UAC's participating institutions are offering pathway courses, including Australian Qualifications Framework (AQF) certificate courses and non-AQF enabling courses.
+A number of UAC's participating institutions offer pathway courses, including Australian Qualifications Framework (AQF) certificate courses and non-AQF enabling courses.
 (Non-AQF qualifications are those that are not government quality assured and not accredited by the Australian higher education or vocational education and training accreditation authorities.)

 Pathway courses you can select

 The following institutions offer pathway courses through UAC, which means that you can include them in your list of preferences: